ray-project/ray/doc/source/raysgd/v2/migration-guide.rst

 In Ray 1.7, we are rolling out a new and more streamlined version of Ray SGD.
 Ray SGD v2 focuses on usability and composability - it has a much simpler API, has support for more deep learning backends, integrates better with other libraries in the Ray ecosystem, and will continue to be actively developed with more features.

 This guide will help you easily migrate existing code from Ray SGD v1 to Ray SGD v2.
-If you are new to Ray SGD as a whole, you should get started with Ray SGD v2 directly: https://docs.ray.io/en/master/raysgd/v2/raysgd.html.
+If you are new to Ray SGD as a whole, you should get started with :ref:`Ray SGD v2 directly <sgd-v2-docs>`

-For a full list of features that Ray SGD v2 provides, please check out the user guide: https://docs.ray.io/en/master/raysgd/v2/user_guide.html.
+For a full list of features that Ray SGD v2 provides, please check out the :ref:`user guide<sgd-user-guide>`

-If there are any issues or anything missing with this guide or any feedback on Ray SGD v2 overall, please file a Github issue on the Ray repo: https://github.com/ray-project/ray/issues!
+If there are any issues or anything missing with this guide or any feedback on Ray SGD v2 overall, please file a `Github issue on the Ray repo  <https://github.com/ray-project/ray/issues>`_!

 What are the API differences?
 -----------------------------